 HMICFRS also inspect law enforcement arrangements in British Overseas Territories and Crown Dependencies, on invitation from the relevant government, as well as non-territorial services, specialist agencies and international police forces.

-Read the latest HMICFRS inspection of Sussex Police.
+Read the latest HMICFRS inspection of Sussex Police and the Met Police.

 History of HMICFRS